 A job search plan is a strategic, organized approach to finding a new opportunity.

-- Targets for the type of job you're seeking, including industry, role, and location.
+- Targets for the type of job titles you're seeking, including industry, role, and location.

 - A job search schedule for when you aim to complete certain responsibilities.